Menci/pipeline/README.md

 # Pipeline

 Pipelined MIPS processor in Verilog.
+See [report](report.pdf) for more information.

 Supported instructions: